 Earl’s most awesome licks for leads and back-up

-Bill has also invited 1996 IBMA Banjo Player of the Year Charlie Cushman to join him as a very special guest for one workshop session.
+Bill also invited 1996 IBMA Banjo Player of the Year Charlie Cushman to join him as a very special guest for one workshop session.
 Charlie plays banjo and Earl Scruggs–style guitar in the Earls of Leicester, the Flatt and Scruggs tribute band led by dobro legend Jerry Douglas.
 He will discuss some of the most important aspects of Earl’s playing that move beyond tablature, including Earl’s fingering choices, right-hand rhythm and note spacing, and much more.

 Bill talks about what he’ll be covering in his workshop and gives recommended reading and listening ideas.